 I write about contemporary Native American and First Nations art.
 I started this blog because not everything I think about/write about finds a publisher right away, and because contemporary artists need critical attention NOW, and the timeline for academic publishing takes years.
+Writing on the blog always has to be prioritized at a lower priority than my actual day job, and I had to pause on the blogging for an extended period while serving as department chair and then heading up a brand-new grant-funded program.
+So there is a big gap in time between some of the posts.

 I came to art history and art criticism by being an artist, first.
 I continue my own artistic practice because making “things” helps me think through my ideas.
 I don’t exhibit very often because writing is my first priority.